satsinush/Snapchat_Memories_Tool/README.md

 ---

-## 📦 Downloading Your Snapchat Data and Setting Up Folders
+## 📦 Downloading Your Snapchat Data and Moving its Folders

 > ⚠️ **Export format notice** ⚠️
 > Snapchat has changed how _My Data_ exports work.